The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Conclusions

 \section{Conclusions}

-LLM inference is a resource-intensive process, prompting numerous studies focused on reducing inference costs and latency.
+LLM inference is a resource-intensive task, prompting studies focused on reducing inference latency.
 These optimizations often involve the use of various caches.
 When multiple users share the LLM system, these optimizations can lead to interference between users.
 This paper examines the side channels created by such interference, identifying two types of leaks: one in the KV cache and another in the semantic cache.
 We urge LLM system providers to recognize this emerging threat and prioritize security in their design choices.

+\begin{IEEEbiography}[{ }] {Linke Song} is currently pursuing the Ph.D. degree with Institute of Information Engineering, Chinese Academy of Sciences.
+His research interests include system security and confidential computing.